balenaltd/handbook/docs/glossary.md

 ### Pants project
 **(balena specific term)**
 A fully HR compliant code name by the hardware team.
-It's essentially a new [Fin](#balenafin) but instead of using a compute module it accepts a single board computer (rpi 4 for instance) and extends its capabilities.
+It's essentially a new [Fin](#balenafin) but instead of using a compute module it accepts a single board computer (rpi 4 for instance) and extends its capabilities. (currently paused / in hiatus)

 ### Pattern
 **(balena specific term)**